Early Years Foundation Stage (Pre-School and Reception)

 - Expressive Arts and Design.

 At the end of the Reception year, pupils are benchmarked against the Early Learning Goals for each area.
-Attainment is described as either: emerging (working below the expected level) or expected (working at the expected level) and these are reported to parents in the end of year written report.
-This is a change from previous years as, under the new Early Adopter framework, exceeding (working above the expected level) has been removed.
+Attainment is described as either: expected (working at the expected level) or emerging (not yet meeting the expected level) and these are communicated to parents in an end of year written report.
+A copy of the Early Learning Goals are available in the 'Files to Download' section at the bottom of this webpage.

 Our EYFS Policy